-Markets, customers, and competitive situation
+Markets, customers and competitive situation

 Our products are targeted at commercial kitchens and businesses of all kinds that prepare at least 20 hot meals a day.
-The customer base ranges from restaurants and hotels, large-scale catering operations such as company canteens, hospitals, schools, universities, military facilities, prisons, and retirement homes right through to quick service restaurants, caterers, and delivery services, as well as supermarkets, bakeries, snack outlets, butchers' shops, and service stations.

-To make headway into the untapped potential in the global market, we are expanding our global sales, marketing, and service network organically, step by step.
+The customer base ranges from restaurants and hotels, large-scale catering operations such as company canteens, hospitals, schools, universities, military facilities, prisons and retirement homes through to quick service restaurants, caterers and delivery services, as well as supermarkets, bakeries, snack outlets, butchers' shops and service stations.
+To make headway into the untapped potential in the global market, we are expanding our global sales, marketing and service network organically, step by step.
 In addition to higher penetration of already well-developed markets, we are also addressing the growing potential presented by emerging markets.

 Our core markets are DACH and EMEA.
-We generated a total of around 60% of our sales revenues in these segments in the past fiscal year.
-In 2021, the North America segment accounted for 19% of sales revenues, while Asia contributed 18%.
+We generated a total of 58% (2021: 59%) of our sales revenues in these segments in the past fiscal year.
+In 2022, the North America segment accounted for around 20% (2021: 19%) of sales revenues, while Asia contributed 14% (2021: 18%).